Distracted Driving

 A distracted driving ticket could cost more than just the fine, insurers say

-Distracted Driving Awareness Month has kicked off with the deployment of high-visibility enforcement patrols in Washington, Oregon and Idaho.
-The extra patrols specifically look for and ticket those distracted by cell phones while driving and shine a spotlight on the deadly and costly behavior of distracted driving.
+In recognition of Distracted Driving Awareness Month, Washington, Oregon and Idaho law enforcement agencies are ramping up efforts to keep roadways safe by deploying high-visibility enforcement patrols in April.
+The extra patrols specifically look for and pull over those distracted by cell phones while driving to help shine a spotlight on the deadly and costly behavior of distracted driving.

 Distracted driving is broadly defined as activities that take a driver’s attention off the road.
 Washington, Oregon and Idaho have enacted distracted driving laws in recent years that include higher fines and tougher restrictions on cell phone use while behind the wheel along with violations for other distractions while driving, such as eating, reading or grooming.
 But keep in mind that a distracted driving ticket could cost more than just the fine.